Drivers License Suspension Lawyer Trenton

 DWI related offense: If suspended initially for a DWI, the above penalties will include an additional $500 fine, an additional one to two years license suspension, and mandatory jail time of AT LEAST ten days (up to 90).

 This is by no means an exhaustive list with regards to either special circumstances or potential penalties.
-You should contact an attorney if you have any concerns about potential driving with suspended license penalties.
+You should contact a lawyer if you have any concerns about potential penalties for driving with a suspended license.

 Fighting Criminal Charges and Administrative Suspension